1995 New Democratic Party leadership election: Background

+Primaries

 To make it on the convention ballot, a leadership candidate had to win one of the primaries held throughout the country ahead of the convention.
 A candidate could also make it on the ballot if a 25% national vote threshold was reached.
 Herschel Hardin was the only candidate who failed to win a primary and he was thus excluded from the convention ballot.
-Prior to the NDP leadership convention on October 14, 1995, McDonough was widely viewed as an also-ran behind the leading contenders, Svend Robinson and Lorne Nystrom.
 Nystrom won the primary, with 44%, well ahead of Robinson and McDonough.